rikcarve/rikcarve.github.io/_posts/2020-05-14-Quarkus-Security.md

 to control and monitor the most important parts of my home-automation.
 And it should be more secure than the original :-P

 Based on Quarkus and Qute I wrote this little webapp, but then the hard part came: security.
-I'm a backend developer and architect and whenever it comes to the security topic I quickly put the invisibility cloak around me ;-) But here I am and nobody else can do it for me.
+I'm a backend developer and architect and whenever it comes to security I quickly put the invisibility cloak around me ;-) But here I am and nobody else can do it for me.

 ### Code